Yavapai Wars: Yavapai War

 In 1925, a group of Yavapai from the Fort McDowell Reservation, along with a Maricopa County Sheriff, collected the bones from the cave, by then named Skeleton Cave, and interred them at the Fort McDowell cemetery.

 Exodus Day

 In 1886, many Yavapai joined in campaigns by the US Army, as scouts, against Geronimo and other Chiricahua Apache.
 The wars ended with the Yavapai's and the Tonto's removal from the Camp Verde Reservation to San Carlos on February 27, 1875, now known as Exodus Day.
-1,400 where relocated in these travels and over the course the relocation the Yavapai received no wagons or rest stops.
+1,400 were relocated in these travels and over the course the relocation the Yavapai received no wagons or rest stops.
 Yavapai were beaten with whips through rivers of melted snow in which many drowned, any Yavapai who lagged behind was left behind or shot.
 The march lead to 375 deaths.